shashial/yubikey-test/README.md

 - Fingerprints are case-insensitive internally, but store them uppercase for clarity.
 - To keep the list transparent, add a tracked file (e.g., `.github/allowed_gpg_fingerprints`) and pass `gpg-allowed-fingerprints-file: '.github/allowed_gpg_fingerprints'`.
 - Any surrounding punctuation (parentheses, spaces) is stripped automatically before comparison, so you can copy values directly from `git log --show-signature` output.
-- If the fingerprint cannot be extracted (e.g., key missing on the runner) the action treats it as disallowed.
+- If the fingerprint cannot be extracted (e.g., key missing on the runner) the action marks it as “not allowed” in the report.
-- Any GPG commit whose fingerprint is not in the allow list causes the workflow to fail, even when `fail-on-unsigned` is `false`.
+- External contributors keep working as usual: unknown fingerprints simply show up as “not in allow list” so reviewers can decide what to do.

 ## 🔐 Setting Up Commit Signing